ninamcunha/dark-souls-knowledge-graph/README.md

 - ✅ A functional knowledge graph of Dark Souls lore (deployed via Neo4j and Streamlit).
 - ✅ CSV files (`nodes.csv` and `edges.csv`) representing the graph structure.
-- ✅ A public Streamlit app for interactive exploration.
+- ✅ A public Streamlit app for interactive exploration and QA.
 - ✅ Full documentation, including the annotated notebook and this README.

 ---